 In 2003, a chance encounter with a census record embarked me on a quest that has more or less consumed my research life ever since.
 The fruit of that labor is finally here!
 Commeraw’s Stoneware: The Life and Work of the First African-American Pottery Owner was designed from the beginning to be the definitive work on an important early American craftsman, abolitionist and (ultimately) hopeful founder of an African republic–a man who slipped through the fingers of history.
 For the first time in two hundred years, Commeraw’s Stoneware tells Thomas W. Commeraw’s fascinating life story from childhood to death.
 It also tells the story of the renowned Manhattan stoneware potters in a fresh way never before seen.
-With an estimated ship date of September 1, it can be pre-ordered here from the publisher.
+Commeraw’s Stoneware can be ordered here from the publisher.

 Price: $95 plus $14.25 flat rate priority shipping.
 Hardbound with cloth cover and dust jacket.
 311 pages.
 589 images.
 8 1/2″ x 11″.